Building a European Social Standards Union – what role for the European Semester?

 Summary of inputs

-(a full report will be available shortly)
+(a full report can be found below)

 Chair Leo Williams (EAPN Director) asked the panel to give their thoughts on how the Semester is delivering Social Rights on the ground.
 Jean Lambert (MEP, Greens/EFA) made the case that the EU needs to get serious about engaging people on the ground in delivering Social Rights and that political parties have a role to play in encouraging Members of Parliament in this.
 “The rhetoric in this year’s AGS looks good, but how much of it actually matches up to realities on the ground?”